touying-typ/touying/themes/default.typ

 ///
 /// - `..bodies` is the contents of the slide.
 You can call the `slide` function with syntax like `#slide[A][B][C]` to create a slide.
 #let slide(
+  config: (:),
   repeat: auto,
   setting: body => body,
   composer: auto,
   ..bodies,
 ) = touying-slide-wrapper(self => {
-  touying-slide(self: self, repeat: repeat, setting: setting, composer: composer, ..bodies) })
+  touying-slide(self: self, config: config, repeat: repeat, setting: setting, composer: composer, ..bodies) })